 The eleven fake vs real Sacai Waffle steps outlined above are well detailed and it will be time demanding to perform each authentication step when you need to confirm the originality of your Sacai Waffles.

-That is why we have compiled this quick 60 seconds solution to authenticating your sneakers.
+That is why we have compiled this quick 60-second solution to authenticating your sneakers.
 Below are the top 11 indicators that can help you determine if you have a fake pair of Sacai Waffles or the real deal.

 If you need help with the authentication of your Nike Sacai Waffle, we’ve got you covered.
 All you have to do is send us good-quality pictures of your Nike Sacai Waffle and we will get back to you with the results within 24 to 48 hours.
 The results will also come with a report on why we believe your sneakers are fake or authentic.